Cell phone radiation study finds more questions than answers

 "They funded us to do some whole animal studies, similar to what NTP did but with a different premise, and they also funded us to do some other studies with cells, just isolated cells, and that included a study to look at DNA damage in response to exposure to two of their cell telephone signals," Phillips said.
 "The study was based on the presumption that this type of radiation, this low-energy non-ionizing radiation, was not itself going to be carcinogenic."

-Those study results suggested that cell phone radiation possibly could be a co-carcinogen -- "that is, if you have another cancer-producing agent, the radiation would help promote the formation of tumors," he said.
+Those study results suggested that cell phone radiation possibly could be a co-carcinogen: "That is, if you have another cancer-producing agent, the radiation would help promote the formation of tumors," he said.

 The new National Toxicology Program study suggests otherwise -- that it could be carcinogenic, he said.